MockbaTheBorg/RunCPM/readme.md

 ## Building dependencies

 For the Arduino DUE, support for it needs to be added through the board manager.<br>
-For the Teensy follow the instructions from here: https://www.pjrc.com/teensy/td_download.html<br>
+For the Teensy, follow the instructions from here: https://www.pjrc.com/teensy/td_download.html<br>
-For the ESP32 follow the instructions from here: https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/<br>
+For the ESP32, follow the instructions from here: https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/<br>
-For the STM32 follow the instructions from here: https://github.com/stm32duino/Arduino_Core_STM32<br>
+For the STM32, follow the instructions from here: https://github.com/stm32duino/Arduino_Core_STM32<br>
 All boards now use the SdFat 2.x library, from here: https://github.com/greiman/SdFat/<br>
 All Arduino libraries can be found here: https://www.arduinolibraries.info/